gdbarron/VenafiTppPS/docs/functions/Set-TppAttribute.md

 ```

 ### -AttributeName
-Name of the attribute to modify
+Name of the attribute to modify.
+If modifying a custom field, use the Label.

 ```yaml
 Type: String